What is a Process Server and Why are They Important?

 In each state, the laws regarding process serving are different from how the service should be delivered, and who can provide the service.

 Some require the process server to be 18 years old and not involved in the case.
 Other states need them to be registered, certified, and licensed.
 It is up to the server to stay up to date on all laws in their state.

 Many private investigators also work as process servers.
 Since the regulations change between states and are regularly revised, the individuals who work as process servers must be up to date with the laws of their state.

 Knowing all of what process servers can do is useful, but it is as important to know what they can’t do.
 In some states, you are not allowed to serve on Sundays and holidays.

 Process servers have no authority to do the following illegal actions:

 - Check the person’s mailbox, or go through it

 - Pretend to be a police officer or government official

-On no occasion should the server commit any of these illegal actions to get the documents served.
+On no occasion can the server commit any of these illegal actions to serve a defendant.

 Hiring a professional and experienced process server will assure you the security of having the papers legally served and on time.
 It will also give you the certainty that the documents will be served no matter how difficult the situation is.